Fireproof (film)

-Fireproof is a 2008 American Christian drama film released by Samuel Goldwyn Films and Affirm Films (the company's first film), directed by Alex Kendrick, who co-wrote and co-produced it with Stephen Kendrick.
-The film stars Kirk Cameron, Erin Bethea and Ken Bevel.
+Fireproof is a 2008 American independent Christian drama film directed by Alex Kendrick, who co-wrote and co-produced it with Stephen Kendrick, released by Samuel Goldwyn Films and Affirm Films (the company's first film).
+The film stars Kirk Cameron, Erin Bethea, and Ken Bevel.

-Although the film received generally unfavorable reviews from film critics, Fireproof was successful at the box office, becoming a surprise hit, debuting at No. 4 and becoming the highest-grossing independent film of 2008, grossing over $33 million.
+Although the film received generally unfavorable reviews from film critics, Fireproof was successful at the box office, becoming a surprise hit, debuting at No. 4 and grossing over $33 million.
 It received awards from evangelical Christian organizations, including the Best Feature Film award at the 2009 San Antonio Independent Christian Film Festival.

 Plot

-Married couple Caleb (Kirk Cameron), a fire captain, and Catherine Holt (Erin Bethea), a hospital administrator, are experiencing marital difficulties.
+Married couple Caleb Holt, a fire captain serving the Albany Fire Department, and Catherine Holt, a hospital administrator, are experiencing marital difficulties.
 At work, Caleb underscores the importance of never leaving one's partner behind, but at home, he and Catherine argue constantly.
-Catherine accuses Caleb of being selfish because he prioritizes his desire for an expensive boat over paying for medical equipment and bills for Catherine's ailing mother.
-She is also frustrated about his habitual use of internet pornography and his leaving her to handle all the home responsibilities herself.
+Catherine accuses Caleb of being selfish because he prioritizes his desire for an unnecessary and expensive boat, and leaves her to consider how to pay for needed medical equipment for her ailing mother.
+She is also frustrated about him excessively masturbating to internet pornography and leaving her to handle all the home responsibilities and overheads herself.
 Caleb feels attacked.
-Their constant arguing escalates to the point that Catherine says she wants a divorce, to which an enraged Caleb agrees.
+Their constant arguing escalates to the point where Caleb loses his temper and lashes out verbally.
+Consequently, Catherine wants a divorce, to which an enraged Caleb agrees.

-Caleb's best friend and fellow firefighter, Michael (Ken Bevel), and Caleb's father, John (Harris Malcom), convince him to hold off on divorce proceedings.
+Caleb's best friend and fellow firefighter, Michael, and Caleb's father, John, convince him to hold off on divorce proceedings.
 His father persuades him to try the Love Dare, a 40-day challenge for marriage improvement wherein a spouse alters the way they treat their partner.
 Caleb reluctantly agrees, though he decides not to tell Catherine.
-At the hospital where she works, Catherine has been openly flirting with Dr. Gavin Keller (Perry Revell).
+At the hospital where she works, Catherine has been openly flirting with Dr. Gavin Keller.